cunarist/tokio-with-wasm/README.md

 - https://rustwasm.github.io/wasm-bindgen/reference/attributes/on-js-imports/js_name.html
 - https://rustwasm.github.io/wasm-bindgen/reference/attributes/on-js-imports/js_namespace.html

-We should always assume that Rust code is executed in a **web worker**.
+It is possible for rust code to be called in a **web worker**.
 Therefore, we cannot access the global `window` JavaScript object just like when you work in the main thread of JavaScript.
 Refer to the link below to check which web APIs are available in a web worker.
 You'll be surprised by various capabilities that modern JavaScript has.

 - https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Functions_and_classes_available_to_workers

-Also, there are many crates at `crates.io` that mimic native functionalities on the web.
-Let's use them to avoid reinventing the wheels if needed.

 Please note that this library uses a quite hacky and naive approach to mimic native `tokio` functionalities.
 That's because this library is regarded as a temporary solution for the period before `wasm32-wasi`.
 Any kind of PR is possible, as long as it makes things just work on the web.